Madelene/cs50-final-project/README.md

 #### Future features

-- Pagination from OMDB API as well as in watched list, itself
+- Pagination
+- Search db prior to making api call (so as not to hit API)
+- Write some tests (pytest)